-The amendments to IAS 1 are applicable for annual periods beginning on or after 1 January 2023 with earlier application permitted.
+The amendments apply for annual reporting periods beginning on or after 1 January 2023.
+Earlier application is permitted.

-There are other new and amended standards and interpretations issued but not yet effective that are not applicable to the Group and, therefore, not presented in the notes to these consolidated financial statements.
+The new and amended standards and interpretations issued but not yet effective that do not apply to the Group are not presented in the notes to these consolidated financial statements.